Privacy Policy

 - providers of hosting and infrastructure services used to run the Service,

-- providers of the Controller’s domain e-mail service (to handle meeting-related correspondence),
+- providers of the Controller’s domain e-mail service (to handle meeting-related and technical-request correspondence),

 - IT and security support providers (only to the extent necessary),